AozoraDev/Genshin-Namecard/README.md

 All materials are from [Fandom Wiki: Genshin Impact](https://genshin-impact.fandom.com/wiki/).
 ## Licensing
 All Genshin Impact materials are copyrighted to HoYoverse. \
-For more information, [read this article](https://www.hoyolab.com/article/143107) and read on number 2.
+For more information, [click this article](https://www.hoyolab.com/article/143107) and read on number 2.